data-88/brauteseth_website/src/content/pages/session.md

     Within 24 hours, you’ll get:
     - A **Field Journal (PDF)** — your system, mapped and named.
     - A **60-Second Micro-Documentary (MP4)** — your “aha” moment, captured.
-    - Your **“Wedge”** — one small, absurd, doable action to start shifting things.
+    - Your **Artefact** — one small, absurd, doable action to start shifting things.

 ---